-The 300 years of shoes collection - research & making - 1795 - The Hummingbird
+The 300 years of shoes collection - research & making - 1795 - Walking on Air

 This piece went through so many incarnations before it became what it was meant to be that I wasn't sure I'd ever get there.
 Only by releasing all my original expectations for it could I finally make progress.